-Solution: One of the best thing you can do to overcome the struggling difficulties of detangling is to keep your hair in protective styles for has long as possible as this minimises tangles and knots.
-Secondly, you can do an oil pre-poo before you wash your hair as it eases the detangling process (one of its many benefits), you should also divide your hair into sections and, most importantly, use your fingers to detangle your hair or a wide tooth comb.
+Solution: One of the best thing you can do to overcome the struggling difficulties of detangling is to keep your hair in protective styles for as long as possible as this minimises tangles and knots (don’t go over the 7-10 day mark).
+Secondly, you can do an oil pre-poo before you wash your hair as it eases the detangling process (one of its many benefits), you should also divide your hair into sections and, most importantly, use your fingers to detangle your hair or a wide-tooth comb.
 This allows you to feels any tangles and not force them through causing more tangles and breakage.

 Moisture is the most recurring problem natural hair transitioners and naturals have.
 If you want healthy growing hair you need to not only nurture and shield it from external “aggressions”, but you also need to have it moisturised at all times.
 I know this is something you may feel is easier said than done, especially when you have two different hair textures with different needs.
 Talk about an impossible mission, right?!